sayaliakbar/practice-projects/Week 1/Day 2/README.md

 A special thanks to Frontend Mentor for providing this challenge!
 It helped me practice my front-end development skills, including responsive design and CSS best practices.

 ---

-**Feel free to customize the links and text as per your personal details and project!
-Let me know if you'd like help updating this further. 😊**

 ```